Our mission has always been to provide high quality water and dependable service at the lowest possible cost.

 Rate Increase to Fund Critical Projects

-New projects require upfront investment – sometimes years before customers experience the benefit.
+Large capital projects require upfront investment – sometimes years before customers experience the benefit.
 By funding projects with bonds, we can spread those costs over time so that future users share in the costs.
 Financing this way requires rate adjustments to maintain our financial stability and high credit ratings.
 This results in lower interest rates for financing construction and maintenance projects, ultimately saving customers money in lower borrowing costs.

 How Our Costs Compare